Cjaker/zerobot-docs/docs/lua_scripting/functions/map.md

 -- @param ignoreNpcs (boolean) - If is true will not consider npc as a blockable obstacle on tile.
 Default value is false -- @return True if the position is walkable, or false if not function Map.canWalk(x, y, z, ignoreBlockPath, ignoreMagicField, ignoreMonsters, ignoreNpcs)

+-- Check if a specific position is walkable
+-- @param x (number) - The x-coordinate of the map destination position.
+-- @param y (number) - The y-coordinate of the map destination position.
+-- @param z (number) - The z-coordinate of the map destination position.
+-- @param options (table) - A table with the following options:
+-- @field ignoreBlockPath (boolean) - If is true will consider block path tiles as walkable.
+Default value is true -- @field ignoreMagicField (boolean) - If is true will not consider magic field as a blockable obstacle on tile.
+Default value is true
+-- @field ignoreFloorChange (boolean) - If is true will not consider floor change as a blockable obstacle on tile.
+Default value is true
+-- @field ignoreMonsters (boolean) - If is true will not consider monster as a blockable obstacle on tile.
+Default value is false
+-- @field ignoreNpcs (boolean) - If is true will not consider npc as a blockable obstacle on tile.
+Default value is false -- @return True if the position is walkable, or false if not function Map.isTileWalkable(x, y, z, options)

 -- Get current map world camera position
 -- This function is useful if you wanna a real-time position of your character